sighupio/furyctl/README.md

 > 💡 **TIP**
 >
-> Notice the `--dry-run` flag, used to first check what the command would do.
+> Notice the `--dry-run` flag, used to check what the command would do.
 This flag is available for other commands too.

 ### Advanced Usage